tedee-com/tedee-bridge-api/overview/getting_started.md

 - **Callbacks:** The Tedee Bridge API offers callbacks to keep your integration updated on device status changes or other important events.

 - **Rate Limiting:** Be mindful of the rate at which you send requests; sending them too quickly can adversely affect performance.
+1 request per second should be the max.

 ## Enabling Bridge API